enkidevs/curriculum/csharp/csharp-core/intro-to-csharp/what-is-csharp.md

 > 💬 Why are you interested in **C#**?
 >
 > Leave a comment or view some of the other comments for inspiration before moving on.

+---

+## Footnotes

+[1: C# as a Language]

+**C#** is an object-oriented, compiled language.

+That means when you write C# code, it doesn't run directly; instead, it undergoes a transformative process using a compiler.

+The compiler:

+-  Reads your C# code
+- Translates C# into Common Intermediate Language (CIL)
+- When executed, the Just-In-Time (JIT) compiler turns CIL into machine code.